-- 2.14 The CPRs do not apply to the following arrangements, to the extent that this complies with the law: - 2.14.1 Contracts of employment which make an individual a direct employee of the Council. - 2.14.2 Agreements for the acquisition, disposal or transfer of land/buildings which do not form part of a wider transaction under which the Council also procures Supplies, Services or Works (for which see Appendix). - 2.14.3 Grants which the Council may receive or award, except as otherwise provided in the CPRs. - 2.14.4 Contracts for an educational or care placement for a specific individual where the relevant Corporate Director considers such placement to be in the best interests of the individual. - 2.14.5 Contracts for care services to be provided to a specific individual household where the relevant Corporate Director considers such a contract to be in the best interests of an individual. - 2.14.6 Contracts with a third party where sections 184 and 278 of the Highways Act 1980 apply. - 2.14.7 Contracts for representation by a lawyer in arbitration, conciliation, or judicial proceedings; legal advice given by a lawyer in the preparation of any such proceedings, or where there is a clear indication and high probability that the matter will become subject of proceedings and any other legal services which are exempt from the Regulations - 2.14.8 Contracts for financial services in connection with the issue, sale or transfer of securities or other financial instruments within the meaning of EU Directive 2004/39/EC as amended from time to time.
+- 3.1 The CPRs do not apply to Relevant Contracts or spend that are removed from the application of the Procurement Legislation.
+Examples of the following arrangements, to the extent that this complies with the law, are set out below: - 3.1.1 Contracts of employment which make an individual a direct employee of the Council. - 3.1.2 Agreements for the acquisition, disposal or transfer of land/buildings which do not form part of a wider transaction under which the Council also procures Supplies, Services or Works (for which see Appendix below). - 3.1.3 Grant Funding which the Council may receive or award, except as otherwise provided for in the Procurement Legislation. - 3.1.4 Contracts for an educational or care placement for a specific individual where the relevant Director considers such placement to be in the best interests of the individual. - 3.1.5 Contracts for care services to be provided to a specific individual household where the relevant Director considers such a contract to be in the best interests of an individual. - 3.1.6 Contracts with a third party where sections 184 and 278 of the Highways Act 1980 apply. - 3.1.7 Contracts for the provision of exempt legal services; - 3.1.8 Any contracts between the Council and a company that is controlled by it (sometimes referred to as a Teckal company); - 3.1.9 Any contracts between the Council and a company that is jointly controlled by the Council with another Contracting Authority; or - 3.1.10 Any arrangement entered into by two or more authorities with the aim of achieving objectives the authorities have in common in connection with the exercise of their public functions, which are solely in the public interest, in which no more than 20% of the activities contemplated by the arrangement intended to be carried out other than for the purposes of the authorities' public functions. - 3.1.11 Any contract of employment or loans or the sale, issue or purchase of any shares or other similar financial asset;

-For the purposes of paragraphs (d) and (e) contracts are only exempt from these CPRs if the aggregate value of contracts awarded to a single provider does not exceed the relevant Procurement Regulation Threshold.
+For the purposes of paragraphs 3.1.4 and 3.1.5 contracts are only exempt from these CPRs if the aggregate value of contracts awarded to a single provider does not exceed the relevant Procurement Threshold2.

-- 2.15 In addition to the above, the CPRs do not apply to: - 2.15.1 contracts below the relevant Procurement Regulation threshold which are required in circumstances of extreme emergency such as an immediate danger to life or property and - 2.15.2 contracts above the relevant PCR105 threshold which are procured using the negotiated procedure without prior publication under Regulation 32 (2) (c) of the Regulations, except insofar as to require compliance with the Regulations.
+- 3.2 Advice must be sought from Legal Services and the Assistant Director Commissioning and Procurement where spend is considered to be exempted from the application of Procurement Legislation. - 3.3 In addition to the above, the CPRs do not apply to: - 3.3.1 contracts below the relevant Procurement Threshold which are required in circumstances of extreme emergency such as an immediate danger to life or property; and - 3.3.2 Relevant Contracts above the relevant Procurement Threshold which are procured using the negotiated procedure without prior publication under Procurement Legislation except insofar as compliance is required.